HTTP Vs HTTPS

 Phishing:

-An attack was done by creating a copy of your website on a similar-looking domain name.
+An attack was made by creating a copy of your website using a similar-looking domain name.
 Even if someone manages to acquire a domain name similar to yours and creates a duplicate copy of your site on that domain, they can never get that green padlock sign before their URL because an SSL certificate in the name of your business won’t be issued to them.
 As a result, their website will show a ‘Not Secure’ label in place of the green padlock sign.

 Man-in-The-Middle attacks: